unisave-cloud/website/src/guides/http-and-the-web-explained-for-game-developers.md

 The token is generated by the server during login and has and expiration time after which it is no longer valid (effectively acting as the logout).
 You might request a URL like `POST /login` and provide the username and password, and the server sends back a new JWT token that you can use for further API calls.

 Lastly, authentication can be performed via cookies (which are special HTTP headers sent with each request), but this is rarely used in APIs.
-It's used mostly in human-oriented web pages so I will not cover this here.
+It's used mostly in human-oriented web pages so I will not cover it here.
+But also, it's very similar to the bearer token scheme, we just call the token a *session ID*.

 ## Conclusion